rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Iconoclastic influences have persisted through the ages and have resulted in bland protestant churches which stand in sharp contrast to the iconographic beauty of orthodox churches.

-!!! example "Consequences of Iconoclasm"
+!!! example "Icons vs Iconoclasm"
     ![icon-veneration](/images/icon-veneration.jpg)

     ----